kbowden1800/bouncing-box/README.md

       position = 0;         // reset the position of the box to 0
       speed = speed + 3;    // increase the speed of the box on every click

-**QUESTION: If this code happens every time you click the box, what will the value of speed be after 3 clicks?**
+**QUESTION 2: If this code happens every time you click the box, what will the value of speed be after 3 clicks?**

 ### TODO 5: Keeping Score

 We want to keep track of how many times the user has clicked on the box by increasing the points variable by 1 and by updating the text displayed by the box.

-**QUESTION: Where should this code go?**
+**QUESTION 3: Where should this code go?**

 Add the following code to your program: